tatwairungu/TrackDeni/README.md

 **PROPRIETARY LICENSE - All Rights Reserved**

 This software is protected by copyright law.
-It is made publicly available solely for academic review and evaluation purposes.
+It is made publicly available solely for academic review and for the purposes of evaluation.

 **You may NOT:**
 - Run, deploy, or use this software